CatEars/ZeroDowntimeCsharp/Lab1.md

 ## Start the server

-Open a powershell window and go into the folder `artifacts`.
+Open a powershell window and go into the `artifacts` folder.

 ```powershell
 > .\GreeterService.exe --urls=https://localhost:8080 --greeting=Hiya
 ```

 This should start a server on the local computer available at port `8080`.
-The code for this is available in the `ZeroDowntimeExample` project.
+The code for this is available in the `ZeroDowntimeExample` [project](ZeroDowntimeExample).
 The `--greeting=Hiya` configures our service to respond to any request with "Hiya" instead of "Hello".

 ## Start the client